-Before this wedding, in the fifties of the nineteenth century, the La Spezia carnival was an enthralling village festival (it must be remembered that before the construction of the Arsenale, which took place in 1862, the inhabited area of La Spezia had little consistency) with almost total participation of its inhabitants.
+Before this wedding – therefore, in the 50s of the nineteenth century – the La Spezia carnival was an engaging village festival (before the construction of the Arsenale, which took place in 1862, the town of La Spezia had little consistency) with almost total participation.

-The main figure was King Carlevà.
-In a parade in which the various neighborhoods participated with masks and floats, the mask of King Carlevà – on Shrove Tuesday – was conducted in parade with the sound accompaniment of satirical songs strictly in dialect and burnt on the marina.
+The leading figure was King Carlevà.
+In a parade in which the various districts participated with masks and floats, the puppet of King Carlevà – on Shrove Tuesday – was taken in a march with the sound accompaniment of satirical songs strictly in dialect and burned by the Marina.

-Traditionally, King Carlevà Morente – before being burned – left a testament to citizenship: initially it was only a list of objects, but later it was transformed into “the list of graces”, that is, a series of tips for the population, in turn changed into a satire of costume: it is the origin of the song.
+Traditionally, the dying King Carlevà – before being burned – left a will to the citizens, initially only a list of objects, but later a “list of graces,” a sequence of advice for the population, then turned into a satire.
+That’s it is the origin of the canzonetta.

-When Batiston is already on the scene – at that pointthe son-in-law of King Carlevà – he will be the one to read the king’s will to the people.
+When Batiston is already on the scene – at that point, King Carlevà’s son-in-law – he is the one to read the king’s will to the people.

-In a calendar of the time, there are traces of some songs from the late sixties of the nineteenth century with a certain Batiston as protagonist.
+In a calendar, song fragments from the late sixties of the nineteenth century have some Batiston as the protagonist.

-The first, signed by Serafino Pucci, reads like this
+The first, signed by Serafino Pucci, goes like this